Alados5/rac_bolt_modulator/README.md

 - A Homebrew Enabled (HEN) PS3
   - There are guides available online
+  - Other CFW or Jailbreaks might work but are not tested
-  - The RPCS3 Emulator is not tested
+  - The RPCS3 Emulator should also work
 - [RaCMAN](https://github.com/MichaelRelaxen/racman) installed
 - A digital PAL PS3 version of the compatible R&C games